 Protected disclosures are an important way for staff to raise concerns, but they can also create an additional level of complexity for managers in dealing with a wide range of reports and employee grievances.

-To help managers prepare for these challenges, we provide expert training and guidance on the Protected Disclosures Act 2014 and how to develop supportive work environments for dealing with disclosures.
+To help managers prepare for these challenges, we provide expert training and guidance on the Protected Disclosures Act 2014, as amended by the Protected Disclosures (Amendment) Act 2022 and how to develop supportive work environments for dealing with disclosures.

 Training provides employers with an opportunity to share best practice, learn about legal developments and develop strategies to promote ethical standards and build trust amongst staff and stakeholders.

 We also offer practical training on anti-corruption and ethics.
-Courses are delivered by leading experts on whistleblowing and corruption from Ireland and overseas.
+Courses are delivered by leading experts in whistleblowing, ethics and governance.

 ‘Excellent training.
 Very well presented and very enjoyable.
 The trainers are so knowledgeable’.

 Lorna Campbell, Charities Regulator

 ‘Very informative presentation delivered in clear and understandable language by knowledgeable and friendly trainers.
 Would recommend!’.

 ‘This has been a very beneficial and informative course provided by people with a great deal of knowledge and personal skills’.